cournape/Bento/doc/source/faq.rst

 Bento is born out of this experience.
 We also believe that current solutions based on distutils suffer a lot of NIH, and ignore lessons learned in packaging in most other systems.
-Bento aims at shamelessly copy what works in other systems (CPAN, CRAN, JSAN, HackageDB).
+Bento aims at shamelessly copying what works in other systems (CPAN, CRAN, JSAN, HackageDB).

 What are the goals of bento ?